NisalDaksith/NisalDaksith/README.md

 - 👋 Hi, I’m @NisalDaksith
 - 👀 I’m interested in Machine Learning and AI
 - 🌱 I’m currently learning Python, ML and Cloud Computing basics
-- 💞️ I’m looking For an Internship in a field related to Machine Learning or Cloud Computing
+- 💞️ Currently looking For an Internship in a field related to Machine Learning or Cloud Computing
 - 📫 My E-mail : nisaldaksith1999@gmail.com

 <!---